VincentGonnet/VincentGonnet/README.md

 I am an IT student from France

 - 🔭 I’m a curious person looking for coding experiences
-- 🌱 I’m currently learning to build web apps, testing various front and back-end technologies
+- 🌱 I’m currently working on a game, maybe it'll be released in a far, far future
+- ⚡ Light theme is underrated, give it a try
 - 📫 To reach me, send an email at contact@vincentgonnet.com

 ---